lineklemensen/PRJ3/docs/report/08 - Tests/Tests.md

             << "  kd=" << pid.get_kd() << "\n";
 ```

-Aside from those functions the class also contains a reset function that sets a bunch of values used by the update function to zero.
-And a squash function that ensures that the pwm value never exceeds the max and min values.
-These were tested by running the update function and observing the result.

-The update function is tested by running a loop that calls the update function repeatedly and simulates the encoder according to the result.
-Then the pwm value and position is written into a csv file.
-Using a python script those values are then read with pandas and plotted using matplotlib.
+\textbf{Auxiliary Functions}
+Besides the accessors, the class includes:

+reset() — clears all internal state variables used by the update loop (integral term, previous error, etc.).

+squash() — clamps the controller output to the configured min_output and max_output values to protect the motor driver.

+These were validated indirectly by observing changes in the controller behavior during runtime.

+\textbf{Update-Loop Testing}
+The core of the testing focused on the update() function.
+A closed-loop simulation was created where the PID output controls a virtual motor encoder.
+Each iteration computes a new PWM command, updates the simulated position, and logs the results:

 ```cpp
 for (int i = 0; i < 200; i++)